Table of Contents

 - Failure to cure the disease by radiotherapy or conservative surgery

-- Tranglottic cancers which involves supraglottic and glottis
+- Tranglottic cancers which involve supraglottic and glottis

 3. Combined Therapy

-Combining the surgery with radiotherapy is also very effective.
-Radiation treatment before and after the surgery can decrease incidence of recurrence.
+Combining surgery with radiotherapy is also very effective.
+Radiation treatment before and after surgery can decrease incidences of recurrence.

 Vocal Rehabilitation after Treatment

-Patients are taught to swallow air and keep it in the upper esophagus and slowly ejecting it.
-Rough voice is produced but patient can speak 6-10 words.
+Patients are taught to swallow air and keep it in the upper esophagus and slowly eject it.
+A rough voice is produced but the patient can speak 6-10 words.